-I’m Warren Slocum and I serve on the San Mateo County Board of Supervisors as the representative of the residents of the 4th supervisorial district.
+I’m Warren Slocum and I serve on the San Mateo County Board of Supervisors as the representative of the residents of the 4th Supervisorial District.
 First elected to this office on November 5, 2012, my term began on January 7, 2013.
-At the time, voters also approved Measure B which changed our electoral system from an “at-large” system to a “district elections” system.
-As a result, candidates for the Board of Supervisors will forevermore be elected by the voters who live within the district rather than all voters in the county.
-That gives me the unique distinction of being the last member elected to the Board of Supervisors by all voters in San Mateo County, not just those who live in the 4th district.
-Without opposition in my bid for a second term (which began Jan.
-3, 2017), I am honored to continue to serve the residents of San Mateo County and the 4th Supervisorial District for the next four years.
+Without opposition in my bid for a second term (which began January 3, 2017), I am honored to continue to serve the residents of San Mateo County and the 4th Supervisorial District for the next four years.

-In 2010, the County began a long-range visioning process which resulted in the development of the North Fair Oaks Community plan – a policy document to establish goals and policies for land use, housing, health and wellness, parks and recreation, traffic circulation and infrastructure.
+In 2010, the County began a long-range visioning process which resulted in the development of the North Fair Oaks Community Plan – a policy document to establish goals and policies for land use, housing, health and wellness, parks and recreation, traffic circulation and infrastructure.
 It is the first update of the area plan for North Fair Oaks in 40 years.
-The implementation phase of this process began in 2014.
-A series of community conversations was begun to review the plan and its details and make recommendations to the Board of Supervisors as to whether to adopt, reject or modify the proposed planning and zoning regulations as well as to give the residents some choice in the configuration and design of the Middlefield Road business corridor.
+In July of 2013, the Board of Supervisors approved $12.5 million from Measure A funding to redesign Middlefield Road, in the heart of North Fair Oaks, from Pacific Avenue to 5th Avenue.
+The redesign will include the undergrounding of utilities, new street lights, and other streetscape changes which were approved by the North Fair Oaks Community Council and Board of Supervisors, and include a 3-lane roadway, wider sidewalks, and the addition of bike lanes.

-I wish to recognize the leadership of the North Fair Oaks Community Council, Sheriff Carlos Bolanos, our county departments, the CHP, Menlo Park Fire and the neighboring cities.
+I wish to recognize the leadership of the North Fair Oaks Community Council, Sheriff Carlos Bolanos, our county departments, the California Highway Patrol, Menlo Park Fire District and the neighboring cities.
 Working together with our community partners, I believe we can make lasting and important changes to improve the quality of life for all.

 Periodically, I hold office hours to meet with constituents and hear their concerns.
 To ensure that people can access the County and its services, Irving Torres, my bilingual Legislative Aide, helps overcome some of the linguistic access challenges.
 He helps ensure that Spanish-speaking residents have a voice.

 We are fortunate that the voters approved Measure A in 2012 and reaffirmed an extension of this half cent sales tax for the next 20 years by a vote in the November 2016 election.
-The additional sales tax revenue is helping fund special concerns like housing, the seismic safety needs of Seton Hospital, deferred maintenance and infrastructure needs, and restore programs that were severely cut back during the Great Recession.
+The additional sales tax revenue, now known as Measure K, is helping fund special concerns like housing, preschool education through The Big Lift, deferred maintenance and infrastructure needs, and restore programs that were severely cut back during the 2008 Recession.
+And, through my District 4 discretionary funds, it has been my honor to partner with local organizations to address critical needs in our community.
 We still face some difficult financial decisions amidst an environment with unknown and uncertain federal and state funding and a new administration.
-We must remain prudent and smart to make sure that things work not just for today, but also for tomorrow.
-I will be listening to you as we make important financial decisions and looking for cost effective measures to ensure the long-term fiscal health of the County.
+We must remain prudent and wise to make sure that things work not just for today, but also for tomorrow.
+I will be listening to you as we make important financial decisions and looking for cost-effective measures to ensure the long-term fiscal health of the County.
 Please feel free to let me know what you think.
 Reach me at: firstname.lastname@example.org